opendevsecops/terraform-aws-lambda/README.md

 # AWS Lambda Terraform Module

 A helper module to deploy lambda functions in a consistent way.
 This module is used extensively throughout other OpenDevSecOps projects.
+It is fit for purpose outside of OpenDevSecOps too.

 ## Getting Started